There was a time when all we had to do was open the door.

 - Annually clean carpets, and cover bad spots with new rugs.

-- Use your air system and replace dust filters.
+- DUST.
+Dust allergies are one of the most common and make you feel uncomfortable and even sick.
+Circulate air and upgrade/replace dust filters.
 Ten-percent of our kids will negatively react to classroom and hallway smells just because they have dust and mold allergies.

 - Put things in plastic bins instead of cardboard boxes which retain moisture and smells.